titumozammel/human-energy-economics/README.md

 - a contributor to usable organizational capacity;
 - a condition influencing capability application;
 - something that can be depleted or protected; and
-- something that can be recovered, developed, connected, enabled, applied, and renewed.
+- something that can be recovered, developed, enabled, applied, and renewed.

 **Human Energy is not the whole of Organizational Capacity.**

+It is one important human component contributing to the organization’s broader ability to execute.

 ---